VITA-Group/DeepPS/README.md

 ```
 Saved model can be found at `../save/`

-- Use `--help` to view more testing options
+- Use `--help` to view more training options
 ```
 python train.py --help
 ```